cpvanlue/dive-bug/README.md

 ## Project Report
+I was quite excited for this iteration.
+After fixing some errors and misunderstandings in the first iteration, I was ready to tackle a major component of this game, which is also the primary objective: enemies.
+There was a lot that I wanted to implement in regards to enemies, such as multiple types, different speeds, and progressive difficulty.
+I found solutions to each of these problems and feel that I created a good set of enemies with their abilities.
+I also utilized layers and masks to help with the collision scheme that I wanted, and that is documented later on.
+That was a lot of fun to experiment with and figure out what worked just right.

+I was able to achieve everything that I wanted to for this iteration, which is encouraging.
+I felt that the enemy behavior would be one of the biggest parts of this game, but I seem to have made a manageable workload for myself.
+Essentially, I've established the core functionality of the game.
+For the next iteration, I'm going to add more flair, juice, and features to make the game feel more complete overall.
+I'm quite excited to see what the final product will look like.

+I feel that I put forth some great work this iteration.
+To be honest, I probably spent a bit too much time playing the game both as testing and just for fun.
+I love the concept I've come up with and really feel that this will be a great complete project.

 - [X] D-1: The repository link is submitted to Canvas before the project deadline.
 - [X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
 - [X] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.